nantrinh/ruby_practice_problems/README.md

 </p>
 </details>

-# Objects, methods, and local variables
+# Objects, Methods, and Local Variables

 1. What does the following code output?
 ```